Before you move in

 When completing the online application, you can confirm your preference for single or mixed sex accommodation.

 We make every effort to allocate rooms in accordance with your stated preference, but it is not always possible.

 There is an accommodation open day organised on each campus in June to allow students to view the accommodation in advance.

+The 2017 OPEN DAY will be on Saturday 17th June from 10am until 2pm.
 An email will be sent to all prospective students.